You are here: HomeNaidoc Week › Why Is Naidoc Week Important To All Australians

 In 1975 it was decided to celebrate a whole week rather than just one day and NAIDOC Week was born.
 Then, in 1991, NAIDOC Week was expanded to recognise the Torres Strait Islander peoples and culture.

-NAIDOC is a special week for Aboriginal and Torres Strait Islander peoples and for the wider Australians Society to celebrate our shared culture and the achievements and the resilience of Aboriginal and Torres Strait Islander peoples and their communities.
+NAIDOC is a special week for Aboriginal and Torres Strait Islander peoples and for the wider Australians society to celebrate our shared culture and the achievements and the resilience of Aboriginal and Torres Strait Islander peoples and their communities.
 It is increasingly celebrated not just in Indigenous Australian communities, but also in government agencies, schools, local councils, churches and workplaces.

 How does The Salvation Army in your area celebrate NAIDOC Week?